Hewlett-Packard-ESS/docker-mongo/README.md

 Builds on the hpess/chef image by installing MongoDB, currently version 3.0.0.
 With simple replica set support.

 ## Use
-As per all our other containers, a simple docker compose file will get you up a single instance nice and easy:
+As per all our other containers, a simple docker compose file will get you up a single instance nice and easy.
+This will start a container bound to the default mongo ports.
 ```
 mongodb1:
-  hostname: 'mongodb1'
   image: hpess/mongodb
   environment:
     - noprealloc=true